danthe42/drlnd_p2/README.md

 - This yields an **average score** for each episode (where the average is over all 20 agents).

 The environment is considered solved, when the average (over 100 episodes) of those average scores is at least +30.

+I've chosen the 2nd option because it looked more challenging.

 ### Getting Started